Career & Experience

 Take your time: Funding is allocated based on the quality of your application, not how early you apply.

-All Work Study applications are read and scored blindly by two different members of the Approval Committee according to the scoring rubric below.
+All Work Study applications are read and scored blindly by two different members of the Evaluation Committee according to the scoring rubric below.
+Members of the committee do not score applications from their own department.
 The average of the two scores is used in the final rankings for funding.
 Applicants are funded based on how well they scored.
 Applications that are deemed not to meet program criteria will not be considered.